 How to start?

-For a long-term visa (VISA D) you need to apply at the nearest Slovenian embassy.
+For a long-term visa (VISA D) you need to apply at the nearest diplomatic mission or consulate of the Republic of Slovenia abroad.

 You should arrange it as soon as you are enrolled at the university, between 3 weeks and 3 months before arrival in Slovenia.